devangmaniar/Google_GenAI_Leadership_Cert/README.md

 - Controls **maximum tokens or words** the model can generate.
 - Lower value → shorter output
 - Higher value → longer output

+# SECTION 4: Business Strategies for GenAI (15% of EXAM)

+## Top-Down vs Bottom-Up Strategy

+### What is a TOP-DOWN GenAI Strategy?
+- **Driven by leadership**: Executives and high-level management set the vision and strategies.
+- Aligns GenAI initiatives with overall business goals, ensures resources, and gains organization-wide support.
+- **Examples:**
+  - Setting overall vision and strategy for GenAI implementation
+  - Securing funding and resources for GenAI initiatives
+  - Establishing ethical guidelines for responsible AI use

+### What is a BOTTOM-UP GenAI Strategy?
+- **Driven by individual teams, developers, or domain experts**: Mid-level managers and ICs provide critical feedback based on daily operations and end-user experiences.
+- Encourages experimentation and feedback to integrate GenAI tools effectively.
+- **Examples:**
+  - Identify specific use cases for GenAI in daily workflow
+  - Experiment with different GenAI tools and applications
+  - Champion GenAI adoption within their teams

+---

+### What is a Successful Business GenAI Strategy?
+- **Strategic Focus:** Prioritize GenAI implementations with clear business value
+- **Exploration:** Encourage experimentation and collaboration
+- **Responsible AI:** Establish ethical guidelines for secure and responsible AI development
+- **Resourcing:** Invest in data strategy and develop AI talent
+- **Impact:** Measure impact on business goals and demonstrate tangible benefits
+- **Continuous Improvement:** Refine solutions based on feedback and data

+---

+### Characteristics to Consider Before Starting a GenAI Project
+- Scale – Number of users
+- Customization – How specialized is the AI
+- User Interaction – How users will engage
+- Privacy – Sensitivity of data
+- Latency – Required response time
+- Connectivity – Network conditions

+---

+## Responsible AI (Exam Topic)

+### What is RESPONSIBLE AI?
+- Google's commitment to ethical, safe, and socially beneficial AI development.
+- Set of principles, practices, and governance structures guiding AI systems.
+- Ensures AI applications **do not cause harm** and are used ethically.

+### Key Principles of Responsible AI
+1. **Transparency**
+   - Explain how AI models make decisions
+   - Publish Responsible AI research for transparency
+2. **Privacy & Security**
+   - Protect personal information and user data
+   - Give users control over their data
+3. **Bias & Fairness**
+   - Avoid creating or reinforcing unfair bias
+   - Ensure equal treatment for all users
+   - Inaccurate or incomplete data can introduce biased outcomes
+4. **Accountability & Explainability**
+   - Design AI systems with clear feedback and explanations
+   - Ensure human oversight and governance
+   - Explain how an AI model arrived at a specific decision
+5. **Safety**
+   - Prevent harm and ensure reliability

+---

+## Secure AI

+### What is SECURE AI?
+- Protect AI applications from **harm, attacks, and misuse** across their lifecycle
+- Goal: Ensure responsible use and prevent harm

+### What is ETHICAL AI?
+- Ensure AI applications are **responsible, fair, transparent, and safe** for individuals and society

+### What is Google SAIF (Secure AI Framework)?
+- Framework providing **best security practices** and risk management tools
+- Supports organizations in building and deploying AI systems **securely and responsibly**

+---

+## Google Cloud Security Tools

+### What are Google Cloud Security Tools?
+- Suite of tools to **protect data, applications, and infrastructure**
+- Covers threat detection, identity management, compliance, data loss prevention, and zero trust security

+### 1. IAM (Identity and Access Management)
+- Sets **permissions** for Google Cloud resources
+- Enforces who can access and use resources

+### 2. Security Command Center (SCC)
+- Centralized dashboard to **identify threats and vulnerabilities**
+- Helps assess, mitigate, and detect security risks

+### 3. Cloud Logging
+- Log management tool to **track log data and events** from Google Cloud

+---

+## Explainable GenAI

+### What is EXPLAINABLE GenAI (Vertex AI Platform)?
+- Makes AI decision-making **transparent and understandable**
+- Provides clear reasons for **why and how** models produce outputs
+- Helps build **trust** and identify potential issues